joaoangnes/Sign-Language-Detection-using-Distances-Python/README.md

 In summary, this project provided valuable learning opportunities, and despite some setbacks, I managed to create a model that identifies all static sign language alphabet letters.

-I have also created another repository that follows the same structure, but it uses the main hand landmark distances as input and inference data.
-Here's the link to the repository:
+I have also created another repository that follows the same structure, but it uses the main hand landmark as input and inference data.

+Here's the link to the repository: https://github.com/joaoangnes/Sign-Language-Detection-using-Landmarks-Python